Please read through the information below to help plan your trip and to help preserve the wild character of Olympic for future generations.

 Pack Train at Elkhorn in the Elwha Valley

-- Wilderness Use Fees are charged for all wilderness camping permits.
+- Wilderness Use are charged for all wilderness camping permits.
 No additional fee is charged for stock animals.
 Check with the WIC for details.

 - Pellets and rolled grain are required for supplemental feed to ensure weed seed is not introduced into the wilderness.